Doctors Consider Ethics Of Costly Heart Surgery For People Addicted To Opioids

 Teixeira is left struggling with a thorny question: How many times should you replace the same heart valve?

 Catholic Medical Center is one of the first hospitals to write ethical guidelines to help clinicians answer that question.
-The guidelines call for setting patients up with drug treatment, says Dan Daly, a medical ethicist at St. Anselm College who helped write them.
+The guidelines call for setting patients up with drug treatment, says Dan Daly, a medical ethicist at Saint Anselm College who helped write them.

 Daly says that the guidelines are not some kind of moral test.
 Instead, they are meant to help doctors connect patients with a primary care physician or set them up with addiction counseling.